solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 > Most [application drivers][Configuring Active Directory integration]
 > are supported as long as the `clear-text` option is provided.

-## Threat Protection
+## Threat protection

-In the event that user or application credentials are compromised, logs are not likely to reflect any failed login attempts.
+If user or application credentials are compromised, logs are not likely to reflect any failed login attempts.
 Compromised credentials can allow bad actors to access and download the data.
-[Azure Threat Protection] and [Microsoft Defender for open-source relational databases] can watch for anomalies in logins (such as unusual locations, rare users or brute force attacks) and other suspicious activities.
+[Azure Threat Protection] and [Microsoft Defender for open-source relational databases] can watch for anomalies in logins (such as unusual locations, rare users, or brute force attacks) and other suspicious activities.
 Administrators can be notified in the event something does not `look` right which can then assist with patching vulnerabilities.
 You can enable Microsoft Defender for open-source relational databases by following the [Enable Microsoft Defender for open-source relational databases and respond to alerts] article.

 ## Encryption